-This piece and Goodby Porkpie Hat have something unexpected in common, namely the //DM.L blues scale.
-I was motivated to investigate this piece by things said about its creative violation of music convention in the article Beauty in the Void, Alex Ross, The New Yorker, Oct.
+I was motivated to investigate this hauntingly beautiful Debussy piece by things said about its creative violation of music convention in the article Beauty in the Void, Alex Ross, The New Yorker, Oct.
 29, 2018.
 My source for the written music is the Classical Fake Book, 2nd Edition, Hal Leonard (2013), page 222.
-The music in the fake book looks innocently (and misleadingly) simple - a melody line with a few accidentals and some chord symbols above it for mostly triad chords.
-The problem is it gives almost no sense of the scales in play beyond the fact that all the notes of the chromatic scale enter the picture somewhere.
+The music in the fake book looks innocently (and misleadingly) simple - a melody line with a few accidentals and some mostly simple chord symbols above it for mostly triad chords.
+The problem is the written music gives little sense of context beyond the fact that all the notes of the chromatic scale enter the picture somehow, somewhere.
+The only obvious certainty is the home tonic is C# suggested by the written 4-sharps key signature and confirmed by the melody line's final resolution.
+PKP provides a way of thinking about the piece as a coherent whole - which it is, of course, except not in conventional terms.
+The skeleton melody and harmony are shown next.
+The building-block harmony is shown on the page after next.